scasBot/texting-service/README.md

     $ celery -A reminders.celery worker -l info
     ```

-Celery will now send SMS reminders for any new appointments you create through
+Celery will now send SMS reminders for any new clients you add through
 the web app.

 1. Start an [ngrok](https://ngrok.com/download) tunnel in a new tab: